Monday, October 11, 2010

 6th June, 2009

-After CAT 08, I was all set to start my prep for this time- the Final attempt.
-A do-or-die one.
-It was then that I heard about BYJU's classes.
-BYJU Raveendran was a mechanical engineer from IIT and a serial CAT topper, getting 100pctile and rejecting calls from all 6 IIMs every year!
-He was a math genius, an expert in mentally solving math problems.
-1 out of 8 students in his class made it THERE !
-He was a keralite bloke, with a straight serious face, well built physique and of good height.
-His classes were so well structured that after the culmination of every class, he along with his knowledgable aides, would wait outside the hall and clarify all the doubts we had.
-Needless to say, his support staff knew as much about the subjects as him, and were fully qualified.
+After CAT '08, I was all set to start my prep for this time- the elusive final attempt.
+A do or die one.
+It was then that I heard about Byju's classes.
+Byju Raveendran was a mechanical engineer from IIT and a serial CAT topper, who had this habit of scoring a 100 percentile and rejecting calls from IIMs every year!
+He was a math genius and an expert in mentally solving even those math problems that mere mortals feared to solve even with a calculator.
+1 out of 8 students in his class made it to an IIM!
+He was a Keralite bloke, with a straight serious face, well built physique and of good height.
+Though he taught 1200 students in a class at a time, his classes were very well structured and effective.
+At the end of every class, he along with his knowledgeable aides would wait outside the hall to impart clarity and helped to cement all the concepts and tactics that students needed assistance in.
+Needless to say, his support staff knew almost as much about the subjects as he did, and were fully qualified.

-This was why My confidence level went up after each class !
+That was why My confidence level went up after each class.

-June 6th was a Numbers-1 reschedule, dealing with the Remainder theorem, divisibility rules, Euler's number, Chinese remainder theorem and so on.
-It was a heavy-on-concepts session and incidentally I had a few doubts to clarify.
-I directed my doubts to one of his support staff who was a young super hot female, who resembled Perizaad Zorabian ! :-) she was an IIM-A topper, who gave up her lucrative placement to work here!
-That made me wonder how much MORE Byju had offered her to bring her here.
+June 6th was a "Numbers-1" reschedule, dealing with the Remainder theorem, divisibility rules, Euler's number, Chinese remainder theorem and so on.
+It was a heavy-on-concepts session and incidentally I had a few concepts to clarify.
+I directed my queries to one of his support staff, a young lady, who looked more like a Bollywood actress, than a member of the teaching profession!
+She did resemble Perizaad Zorabian :-) It was spoken among the students in hushed tones that she was an IIM-A topper, who gave up her lucrative placement to teach here.
+That made me wonder how much more Byju had offered her to bring her here.

 She borrowed a pen from a guy standing nearby, and effortlessly solved the remainder of (11/77)^97 on my book.
-Then, she had one look at me, and just like the SET-WET-STYLE ad( the hot female teacher starts behaving wierdly, scribling angiograms on the blackboard and starts smiling after the cool dude enters her class), this gal went head over heals, and handed over the MaxWriter pen to ME, profusely thanking ME; while I tried to say that the pen actually belonged to the Other guy standing nearby :-) She couldnt comprehend, stood there thanking me again, [ WHY ? ] and handed over the pen !!!
-Only when I said it the second time did she understand what she was doing !
+Then, she had one look at me, and just like one of those hot professors in the commercials who smiled weirdly and scribbled cardiograms on the blackboard when the cool dude entered the class, this lady went head over heals, and handed over the pen to me, profusely thanking me; while I tried to say that the pen actually belonged to the other guy standing there :-) For a few seconds, she froze, thanked me again, (??) and handed over the pen, to me !!!
+Only when I said it the second time did she understand what she was doing!

-She was short, petite and delicate, with a sharp featured face not unlike Perizaad's with beautiful kohl laced eyes, wearing some designer Kurti, with a flowing hairdo just like Perizaad's, only better :-)
+She was short, petite and delicate, with a sharp featured face not unlike Perizaad's; with beautiful kohl laced eyes, wearing some designer Kurti, and having a flowing hairdo like Perizaad's, only better :-)

 The break ended and I went back to the class.